Agnieszka-21/yoga-mats/README.md

 - The photos used on the Homepage and Contact page are from [Pixabay](https://pixabay.com/), an open source site.
 - The video used for the Choose your mat page was embedded from [YouTube](https://www.youtube.com/watch?v=29uJqw-BWvg).

+### Acknowledgements

+I would like to express my gratitude to my mentor, Matt Bodden, whose specific suggestions and highly practical advice helped me ensure that this project meets the required criteria and that it leads to a positive response in terms of user experience.

 [Back to top](#top)